 4. About St Georgenberg Monastery

 Perched on a cliff looming above the trees is St Georgenberg Monastery, one of the oldest pilgrimage sites in the Tyrol region.
-According to tradition, the site’s first use was as a hermitage in about the middle of the 10th century and only in 2000 was the 1050th anniversary held for the Georgenberg(St George’s Mount).
+According to tradition, the site’s first use was as a hermitage in about the middle of the 10th century.
+Only in 2000 was the 1050th anniversary held for the Georgenberg(St George’s Mount).

 Today St Georgenberg monastery still services as a pilgrimage site and the church is open all year round.
 However, there is now a small shop, a Gasthaus (German-style inn) with a bar and restaurant that has a terrace with beautiful panoramic views.
 Not to mention the old covered wooden bridge you need to cross to reach St Georgenberg Monastery dating back to 1497.

 5. Have lunch at St Georgenberg Monastery

-The St Georgenberg monastery serves traditional hearty Austrian food from the region and it is a great way to fuel up before heading back down the mountain.
+The St Georgenberg monastery serves traditional hearty Austrian food from the region.
+It is a great way to fuel up before heading back down the mountain.
 Make sure to have lunch on the terrace that has beautiful views across the gorge while enjoying your hearty Austrian meal.

 - Book your lunch at the St Georgenberg Monastery before you arrive, as it gets really busy and you don’t want to miss out on the great food.

 6. Overview of the hiking track to St Georgenberg Monastery

-After you have paid your small fee, you will take a hiking trail through the forest for around 10-15 minutes before arriving at the starting point of the gorge path.
+After you have paid your small fee, you will take a hiking trail through the forest for around 10-15 minutes.
+Before arriving at the starting point of the gorge path.
 The hiking trail through the Wolfsklamm gorge leads over wooden steps, ridges and rocky canyons with some areas much steeper than others.

 However, the views of the cascading waterfalls and the emerald green water rushing through definitely makes everything worthwhile.
 Make sure you stop off at the viewing deck above one of the waterfalls and take it all in, even just for 5mins.

 Be careful and make sure to wear good hiking shoes or boots as there are some parts of the hiking trail that are slippy from the moist.